olmadsen/beta-system/README.md

 To boot the Beta System run the command `mbs_boottrack`.

 This, however, does unfortunately not work.
-Some time ago attempts were made to fix, but it was not completed.
+Some time ago attempts were made to fix it, but it was not completed.

 Part of this has been to make MBS running on a 64-bit Linux.